karlkfi/kpt-config-sync/docs/user/system_config.md

 GKE Policy Management allows for syncing arbitrary kubernetes types from Git to a Kubernetes cluster.
 Sync is configured by placing a Sync resource in the `system/` directory.
-The following example configures syncing RBAC types with `inherit` mode (addressed later) for RoleBindings.
+The following example configures syncing RBAC types.

 When syncing resources from Git and comparing them with the current cluster, we need some criteria to determine if a resource in Git matches what is on the